rosscdh/python-sensor/INSTALLATION.md

     import instana

-# Flask

-To enable the Flask instrumentation, set the following environment variable in your _application boot environment_ and then restart your application:

-  `export AUTOWRAPT_BOOTSTRAP=flask`

 # Django (Manual)

 When the `AUTOWRAPT_BOOTSTRAP=instana` environment variable is set, the Django framework should be automatically detected and instrumented.
 If for some reason, you prefer to or need to manually instrument Django, you can instead add `instana.instrumentation.django.middleware.InstanaMiddleware` to your MIDDLEWARE list in `settings.py`: